 - > SMETS2 smart meters;

-- 100% green electricity via our Pure Green energy plan;
+- > 100% green electricity via our Pure Green energy plan;

-- our Carbon Neutral gas plan, launched in 2021;
+- > our Carbon Neutral gas plan, launched in 2021;

 - > electric vehicle chargers; and

 - > energy efficiency reporting.

-Since its launch in 2020, our Pure Green energy plan has gone from strength to strength.
+energy plan has gone from strength to strength.

 In 2021, we launched our Carbon Neutral gas plan, helping businesses to take positive steps towards reducing their carbon footprint by offsetting carbon emissions from their gas supply.
 These emissions are offset and invested in two of the most credible international schemes worldwide - Gold Standard ("GS") or Verified Carbon Standard ("VCS").